srcfl/HIP-energy/0128-energy-subnetwork.md

 ### Baseline Rewards

 The ENERGY subnetwork proposes an incentive system designed to optimize the participation and contribution of DERs.
 This approach aims to strengthen and connect more DERs, helping to integrate renewable energy into the grid effectively.
-The ENERGY subnetwork reward structure draws inspiration from DIMO's successful [Baseline Issuance model](https://docs.dimo.zone/governance/dip2), and rewards DERs for their consistent connectivity and high quality contribution to the network.
+The ENERGY subnetwork reward structure draws inspiration from DIMO's successful [Baseline Issuance model](https://docs.dimo.zone/governance/dip2) and rewards DERs for their consistent connectivity and high-quality contribution to the network.
 This structured reward system is crucial for building a reliable data foundation that enables in-depth knowledge of the grid and new service proposals.

 Baseline rewards for an online DER are defined in three parts based on the following principles: